FI:PV259 Generative Design Programming - Course Information

 Supplier department: Department of Visual Computing - Faculty of Informatics

-- Knowledge of basic algorithms and data structures, which is taught within IB002 Algorithms and data structures I, programming knowledge corresponding to IB001 Introduction to Programming using C or similar course.
+- Knowledge of basic algorithms and data structures, which is taught within IB002 Algorithms and data structures I, programming knowledge corresponding to IB111 Foundations of Programming or similar course.

 - Course Enrolment Limitations